Last updated on .

 Plaza de Bolívar

-Everything worth seeing in Chiquinquirá is situated around three plazas in town.
-The first and most important is Plaza de Bolívar, with a statue of Simón Bolívar in the center.
+The important area in Chiquinquirá is Plaza de Bolívar, with a statue of Simón Bolívar (1783-1830) in the center.
 It’s a wide open space surrounded by colonial buildings.
 Many of them are souvenir shops selling religious items and guitars.
 You can also find small booths selling religious items in the middle of the plaza.

 Plaza de Bolívar in Chiquinquirá, Boyacá, Colombia